-In our comprehensive WordPress maintenance guide, our experts at Connective discuss the fundamentals of site maintenance and why it’s so important, and we’ll also give you actionable advice on handling routine maintenance as a website owner.
+In our comprehensive WordPress maintenance guide, our experts at Connective discuss the fundamentals of site maintenance and why it’s so important.
+We’ll also give you actionable advice on handling routine maintenance as a website owner.

 What Is WordPress Website Maintenance?

-Every month, more than 409 million people view 20 billion+ pages on WordPress, which is arguably the world’s most popular content management system.
+Every month, over 409 million people view 20 billion+ pages on WordPress, arguably the world’s most popular content management system.
 WordPress offers a world of possibilities, from personal blogs and e-commerce stores to portfolios, community forums, affiliate sites, and so much more.

 As a WordPress site owner/admin, you have many responsibilities and tasks you must perform to keep your website running at peak performance.